KeithWilliamsGMIT/Data-Representation-And-Querying-Project/README.md

 I would also involve git and GitHub more throughout the project.
 I would commit the project more frequently and also make use of GitHub's features such as issues, labels and milestones.
 However, I feel that this was not a major issue as I was not working on this project as part of a team and it was relatively easy to manage the it without these tools.

 I feel that more planning was required before starting the development.
 I also think the scope of this project was quite large and may have been better off choosing a smaller project.
-Overall, I found this project to be an excellent learning experience and have achieved my initial goals.
+Overall, I found this project to be challenging but also an excellent learning experience, and have achieved my initial goals.